linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 To demonstrate how homeowner's insurance acts as a put option, suppose that you own a house that costs 200,000 to build.
 To make this example as simple as possible, we assume that physical damage is the only thing that can affect the market value of the house.

-Let's say you buy a $15,000 insurance policy to compensate you for damage to the house.
+Let's say you buy a \$15,000 insurance policy to compensate you for damage to the house.
 Like most policies, this has a deductible, meaning that there is an amount of damage for which you are obligated to pay before the insurance company pays anything.
-Suppose the deductible is $25,000.
-If the house suffers $4000 damage from a storm, you pay for all repairs yourself.
-If the house suffers $45,000 in damage from a storm, you pay $25,000 and the insurance company pays the remaining $20,000.
+Suppose the deductible is \$25,000.
+If the house suffers \$4000 damage from a storm, you pay for all repairs yourself.
+If the house suffers \$45,000 in damage from a storm, you pay \$25,000 and the insurance company pays the remaining \$20,000.
 Once damage occurs beyond the amount of the deductible, the insurance company pays for all further damage, up to $175,000.
 (Why $175,000?
-Because the house can be rebuilt for $200,000, and you pay $25,000 of that—the deductible—yourself.)
+Because the house can be rebuilt for \$200,000, and you pay \$25,000 of that—the deductible—yourself.)

 Let's graph the profit to you for this insurance policy.
 On the vertical axis is the profit on the insurance policy—the payoff less the insurance premium—and on the horizontal axis, the value of the house.
-If the house is undamaged (the house value is $200,000) the payoff is zero, and profit is the loss from the unused insurance premium, $15,000.
-If the house suffers $50,000 damage, the insurance payoff is $50,000 less the $25,000 deductible, or $25,000.
-The profit is $25,000 – $15,000 = $10,000.
-If the house is completely destroyed, the policy pays $175,000, and your profit is 160,000.
+If the house is undamaged (the house value is \$200,000) the payoff is zero, and profit is the loss from the unused insurance premium, \$15,000.
+If the house suffers \$50,000 damage, the insurance payoff is \$50,000 less the \$25,000 deductible, or \$25,000.
+The profit is $25,000 – $15,000 = \$10,000.
+If the house is completely destroyed, the policy pays \$175,000, and your profit is 160,000.

 Figure 12 graphs the profit on the insurance policy.
 The insurance policy in Figure 12 has the same shape as the put option in Figure 8.
 An S&R put is insurance against a fall in the price of the S&R index, just as homeowner's insurance insures against a fall in the price of the house.
 Insurance companies are in the business of writing put options!
-The  $15,000 insurance premium is like the premium of a put, and the$ 175,000 level at which insurance begins to make payments is like the strike price on a put.
+The  \$15,000 insurance premium is like the premium of a put, and the\$ 175,000 level at which insurance begins to make payments is like the strike price on a put.

 The idea that a put option is insurance also helps us understand what makes a put option cheap or expensive.
 Two important factors are the riskiness of the underlying asset and the amount of the deductible.
 Just as with insurance, options will be more expensive when the underlying asset is riskier.
 Also, the option, like insurance, will be less expensive as the deductible gets larger (for the put option, this means lowering the strike price).